Family well-being

 Advancing child and family well-being

-All children, youth, families, communities, and Indigenous Peoples are entitled to live and thrive according to their own wholistic understanding of well-being.
+All children, youth, families, communities, and Indigenous Nations are entitled to live and thrive according to their own wholistic understanding of well-being.

 At West Coast LEAF, we aim to uplift and amplify the wisdom and expertise of Indigenous leaders, families, Elders, and child and family well-being advocates to reclaim and transform the family policing system.